ronste/xmlworkflow/Readme.md

 ---

-This repo contains a container image assembling different open source tools and a range of open source template files into a toolchain that provides a docx -> xml -> html -> pdf workflow for single-source Jats-XML publishing.
+This repo contains a container image assembling different open source tools and a range of open source template files into a flexible framework that allows to define conversion toolchains.
+Currently it provides a docx -> xml -> html -> pdf toolchain for single-source Jats-XML publishing.

 ***NOTE: This repo is under development.***
 This repo is intended as a proof-of-concept tool.
 In particular the templates require significant revision and improvement.
 I don't play around with Latex.
 So don't count on any developments of the pandoc-pdf Latex template.
 Documantation is incomplete.